Let it Snow!

 Overview

-🌍 Given a set of multi-view images, we first reconstruct a static scene using 3D Gaussian Splatting (3DGS).
+🌍 Given multi-view images, we first reconstruct a static scene using 3D Gaussian Splatting (3DGS) and map it to a particle representation.

 BibTeX